algernon-A/ImageOverlay/Properties/LatestChangelog.md

-- Remove redundant Harmony lib.
+- Change default rotation by 180 degrees.